 ABE020 | Research and Thesis Design

-The main objective in regard to scientific knowledge (D.1) is to achieve the skill of conducting efficient and innovative research as well as the ability to plan complex research projects.
-The course is furthermore intended to raise awareness of current trends in academic writing and the need to question their applicability to own research.
-Thereby it supports the students’ ability to critical thinking (R.2d).
-In addition, the course aims to support interdisciplinary thinking as it covers a wide range of methods and motivates to overcome unidisciplinary approaches.
+The main objective in regard to scientific knowledge (D.1) is to achieve the skill of conducting efficient and innovative research within cultural contexts.
+The course is furthermore intended to raise awareness of current discourse in the cultural field, and the need to question its applicability to the students’ own research.
+Thereby it supports their ability to think critically (R.2d).
+In addition, the course aims to encourage interdisciplinary thinking as it covers a wide range of methods and motivates the participants to overcome unidisciplinary approaches.
 The discussions and debates are designed to stimulate an effective communication (T.1c,d,e).

 Carola Hein is Professor and Head of the History of Archtecture and Urban Planning Chair at Delft University of Technology.
 She has published widely in the field of architectural, urban and planning history and has tied historical analysis to contemporary development.
 Among other major grants, she received a Guggenheim Fellowship to pursue research on The Global Architecture of Oil and an Alexander von Humboldt fellowship to investigate large-scale urban transformation in Hamburg in international context between 1842 and 2008.
 Her current research interests include the transmission of architectural and urban ideas, focusing specifically on port cities and the global architecture of oil.
 She has curated Oildam: Rotterdam in the oil era 1862-2016 at Museum Rotterdam.
 She serves as IPHS Editor for Planning Perspectives and as Asia book review editor for Journal of Urban History.